chrisbuerginrogers/rogerslab/README.md

 2. Add data
 - Add personal information to the `people` spreadsheets
 - Add project information to the `projects` spreadsheets
-- You can find tips if you hover cells on top.
+- You can find tips if you **hover cells on top**.
 Refer to tips when you fill out each data
-- *Grey columns* are necessary, while columns are optional, blue columns are for website manager
+- **Grey columns** are necessary, while columns are optional, blue columns are for website manager
 3. Upload files (e.g., images, videos, gifs) to the `assets` folder, get a sharable link, and paste to the spreadsheets
 - Upload your headshot image to the `assets/people` folder
 - Create your project folder with your project id under the `assets` folder and upload images/videos of your projects